 - Ease of use

-Provides an easy-to-use visualized console, which supports NAT rule customization and data visualization.
+Provides an easy-to-use console, which supports NAT rule customization and data visualization.

 - High performance